Random Number Generator

 object.
 Since therandom

-object is a single instance used globally by all of codebase using NeoRadium, changing it affects other parts of your code which may depend on the originalrandom
+object is a single instance used globally by all of the codebase using NeoRadium, changing it affects other parts of your code which may depend on the originalrandom

 object.A better approach is to create a new random generator using the